-- Academic probation: If, since first enrolling, you have attempted 12 or more units and your grade point average drops below 2.0, you will be placed on academic probation. - Progress probation: You are subject to progress probation after you have enrolled in at least 12 semester units.
-You will be placed on progress probation if you received a total unit value of W, IP, and NC that equals 50 percent or more of all units enrolled. - Priority Enrollment: You will lose your priority to register if you have two consecutive semesters of probation.
+- Academic alert: If, since first enrolling, you have attempted 12 or more units and your grade point average drops below 2.0, you will be placed on academic alert. - Progress alert: You are subject to progress alert after you have enrolled in at least 12 semester units.
+You will be placed on progress alert if you received a total unit value of W, IP, and NC that equals 50 percent or more of all units enrolled. - Priority Enrollment: You will lose your priority to register if you have two consecutive semesters of alert.